v-machine/auto_entourage/README.md

 Adding entourages into architectural illustrations can be time-consuming, especially for larger-scale projects.
 Auto Entourage for Rhino/Grasshopper aims to speed up your visualization workflow by loading entourage images (.png images with transparent background) directly into Rhino, such that entourages can be rendered alongside you 3d model.

 ## Plugin
 The plugin consists of two components: `imgCrop` and `AutoEntourage`.
-The preprocess images by cropping out empty margins while the second loads them into Rhino.
+The preprocess images by cropping out empty margins while the second one loads them into Rhino.

 ## Usage
 - Download plugin into Grasshopper's components folder.
 Restart Rhino/Grasshopper and launch the components using shortcuts `crop` and `ae`.
-Alternatively locate the components in "display" -> "preview" in the grasshopper menu.
+Alternatively, locate the components in "display" -> "preview" in the grasshopper menu.

 - Use `imgCrop` to batch preprocess images by specifying a `path` to the image folder, and `out` as a destinate to save the processed images.